Codecademy/docs/content/java/concepts/array-list/terms/replaceAll/replaceAll.md

   - 'paths/computer-science'
 ---

 The **`.replaceAll()`** method in Java is used for transforming all elements of a list according to a specified unary operation, effectively updating each element in place with the result of the operation applied to it.
+It does not return any value.

 ## Syntax